sundiano199/Techflix-backend/Backend Notes.md

 --> Create a useAuth.js file under hooks
---> Make sure to add <AuthProvider> to the app.jsx too --> Make sure {handleGetUser} = useAuth() in dashboard layout
+--> Make sure to add <AuthProvider> to the app.jsx too --> Make sure {handleGetUser} = useAuth() in dashboard layout --> To handle the search in the front end.
+Create a useCustomParams file in the hooks --> Destructure the usefetch and useCustomParams in the Home.jsx and do the if statements too